isomerpages/pa-chingay/_whats-on/Chingay 2025/Get Your Tickets Here!.md

 </ul>

-For the latest updates and information, visit <a rel="noopener noreferrer nofollow" target="_blank">www.chingay.gov.sg</a> or follow us on Facebook @ChingayParadeSG and Instagram @chingayparadesg.
+For the latest updates and information, visit [www.chingay.gov.sg](www.chingay.gov.sg) or follow us on Facebook @ChingayParadeSG and Instagram @chingayparadesg.